nagasravanisuda/Intern-Project-Apexon/README.md

 # 📊 Data and AI Engineering Internship Project – Apexon (March 2025 – July 2025)

-This repository contains the end-to-end data engineering project completed during my internship at **Apexon** as a **Data and AI Engineering Intern**.
-The project involved processing and analyzing large-scale healthcare data using modern data engineering tools and architectures.
+This repository contains the end-to-end data and AI engineering project completed during my internship at **Apexon** as a **Data and AI Engineering Intern**.
+The project involved processing, transforming, and analyzing large-scale healthcare data, building scalable data pipelines, and developing an ML inference workflow.

 ---

 ## 🚀 Project Overview

-The main objective of this project was to build a scalable, cloud-based data pipeline that supports exploratory data analysis, reporting, and analytics on raw healthcare data.
+The main objective of this project was to build a scalable, cloud-based data pipeline that supports exploratory data analysis, reporting, machine learning model inference, and analytics on raw healthcare data.

 ### ✨ Key Goals:
 - Clean and transform raw datasets from cloud sources
 - Perform exploratory data analysis (EDA) to extract insights
 - Build ETL pipelines using Delta Lake and Medallion Architecture
 - Develop SQL and PySpark queries for business-driven analysis
+- Balance imbalanced datasets using statistical and transformation techniques
+- Implement an ML inference pipeline for predictive analytics
 - Visualize patterns and trends in the data for decision-making

 ---